-(a) The officials must immediately determine the cause for stoppage and whether or not a legitimate mishap has occurred.

-(b) Qualifying round: If either rider has a mishap, the other rider shall continue the time trial.
-The rider suffering the mishap shall ride at the end of the qualifying round, either alone or against another rider who has suffered a mishap.
+- (a) Qualifying round: In the first half-lap, in the event of a mishap, recognized or otherwise, the race is stopped and restarted immediately.
+After the first half-lap the race shall not be stopped.
+A rider who suffers a recognized or unrecognized mishap shall be permitted to ride again at the end of the qualifying rounds (either alone or matched against another rider in the same situation).
+A rider may only be permitted to have two (2) starts in this round. - (b) First round: In the event of a mishap in the first half-lap, the race shall be stopped and restarted immediately by both riders.
+After the first half-lap the race shall not be stopped.
+A rider who is the victim of a recognized or unrecognized mishap shall be permitted to ride again at the end of the quarterfinals or first round either alone or matched against another rider in the same situation.
+Their opponent shall continue to record a time.
+A rider may only be permitted to have two (2) starts in this round.
+If one rider catches the other, the overtaking rider must continue to establish a time.
+The rider caught shall leave the track as quickly as practicable.

-(c) Quarterfinal, semifinal, or final: If either rider has a mishap in the first kilometer, the race will be stopped and entirely rerun.
-If a mishap occurs after the first kilometer but before the last, the race will be stopped and restarted with both riders positioned relative to the last half-lap lines they crossed; the race leader will be on the line and the other rider a distance back of the line equivalent to the gap in seconds, given by

-$B = (G \times L) / (2 \times T) \text{ where;}$

-B = Distance back of the half-lap line for the slower rider;

-- G = Gap in seconds between the time of the faster and slower rider at the last completed half-lap; - L = Length of one lap of the track; - T = Time of the slower rider in completing the last half-lap.

-If either rider suffers a mishap in the last kilometer, the starter shall stop the race and the times at the preceding half-lap shall be used to decide the winner.
-Should the lead rider have a mishap in the last kilometer of the quarterfinals, this rider's average speed will be used to calculate a time to allow a fair placement in the semifinal, where the formula for the corrected time is:
+- (c) Final: In the first half-lap, in the event of a mishap, recognized or otherwise, the race is stopped and restarted immediately.
+If a mishap recognized or unrecognized, occurs after the first half lap but before the last kilometer, the race will be stopped and restarted with both riders positioned relative to the last half-lap lines they crossed; the race leader will be on the line and the other rider a distance back of the line equivalent to the gap in seconds, given by - $B = (G \times L) / (2 \times T)$ where; - B = Distance back of the half-lap line for the slower rider; - G = Gap in seconds between the time of the faster and slower rider at the last completed half-lap; - L = Length of one lap of the track; - T = Time of the slower rider in completing the last half-lap.
+If either rider suffers a recognized mishap, in the last kilometer, the starter shall stop the race and the times at the preceding half-lap shall be used to decide the winner.

-- C = L x R / D where;

-- C = Corrected time for the lead rider;

-- L = Time of the lead rider up to the last completed half-lap;

-- R = Total distance of the race;

-- D = Completed distance up to the last half-lap.